-Program plans were developed, fund-raising had been successful, and construction of Holland Hall on the west side of UF campus was completed.
+By December, program plans were developed, fund-raising had been successful, and construction of Holland Hall on the west side of UF campus was completed.

-Visiting Professor Spencer Boyer was the first African American hired to teach at the law school.
+Visiting Professor Spencer Boyer was the first African-American hired to teach at the law school.
 After a short period of time teaching, he and his family left Gainesville because of the telephone calls and threatening actions they received.

 The law school became known as “one of the best state law schools in the nation.”
-The college’s annual budget quadrupled, the law library collection tripled, and expanded to videotape equipment, computers, and other electronic devices.
+The college’s annual budget quadrupled, the law library collection tripled and expanded to videotape equipment, computers, and other electronic devices.
 Student admissions standards were raised.
 Fund-raising successes permitted improvements in salaries and the facilities.

 Assistant Dean E. L. Roy Hunt served as Acting Dean from Fall 1970 to Winter 1971 as Dean Maloney elected to return to the faculty.